Governed MCP: Kernel-Level Tool Governance for AI Agents via Logit-Based Safety Primitives: Evaluation

 \subsection{Ablation: ProbeLogits is Load-Bearing}

 To establish that ProbeLogits is essential---not just one layer among six---I run a 4-configuration ablation (Table~\ref{tab:ablation}).

-\paragraph{The killer finding.} \emph{Hand-rule firewalling without semantic understanding is insufficient.} The 6-layer pipeline minus its semantic core (layers 1--4 + 6: schema validation, trust tier check, rate limit, regex pre-filter, constitutional policy match) achieves F1 = 0.327---only marginally better than always allowing.
-The ProbeLogits layer contributes $\Delta$F1 = $+$0.446 by reasoning about the \emph{intent} of the tool call, not its surface form.
+\paragraph{The finding.} \emph{Hand-rule firewalling without semantic understanding is insufficient.} In the measured run, the 6-layer pipeline minus its semantic core (schema validation, trust tier check, rate limit, regex pre-filter, constitutional policy match) collapses to F1 = 0.357, admitting 27 of the 37 dangerous calls (recall 0.27); with the pre-filter removed as well it falls to 0.327, only marginally better than always allowing.
+An honest side observation: removing \emph{only} the pre-filter slightly improves F1 on this benchmark (0.805 vs.\ 0.789, one fewer false negative)---the pre-filter's value is its zero-cost early denial of encoding attacks, not an F1 contribution on this corpus.
+The ProbeLogits layer contributes by reasoning about the \emph{intent} of the tool call, not its surface form.
 Even the most carefully constructed hand rules (our own pre-filter and constitutional policy) fall to adversarial euphemism, multi-step plans where each step is benign in isolation, and deception that masquerades as a benign intent.
 Semantic interpretation requires the model.

-\paragraph{Why the magnitude matters.} $\Delta$F1 = $-$0.446 is not a minor degradation; it is the difference between a working safety system and one that admits nearly half of dangerous calls.
-The lower endpoint of the bootstrap CI on the full pipeline (0.656) is still 0.329 above the No-ProbeLogits configuration; even at the most pessimistic estimate of full-pipeline performance, removing ProbeLogits costs more than 0.32 F1.
+\paragraph{Why the magnitude matters.} The measured collapse is not a minor degradation; it is the difference between a working safety system and one that admits nearly three quarters of dangerous calls ($\Delta$F1 = 0.432; the No-ProbeLogits configuration catches only 10 of 37 dangerous prompts).
+The v1 believed delta (0.446 from an F1-0.773 baseline) is superseded by the measured 0.432 from the higher F1-0.789 baseline---the conclusion is unchanged: the semantic layer is load-bearing.